 Get Your Thrills at Rainbow Park

-I loved coming to the sea-front fairground at Hunstanton as a kid, and then a teenager, for the throb of the music as I conquered the world in my dodgem, the hot sugared doughnuts straight from the pan, and the 2p slots I still love today!
+I loved coming to the sea-front fairground at Hunstanton as a kid, and then a teenager, for fun things like the dodgems, 2p slot machines and the hot sugared doughnuts straight from the pan!

-There are fairground rides for every age group, and two amusement arcades where you can find all the traditional games like penny falls, fruit machines and grabbing cranes, alongside the the most up to date interactive arcade games.
+Rainbow Park is one of the best things to do in Hunstanton for families.
+There are fairground rides for every age group, and two amusement arcades where you can find all the traditional games like penny falls, fruit machines and grabbing cranes, alongside the most up to date interactive arcade games.

-There’s plenty of parking in the nearby Seagate Car Park, lots of places to eat including seaside favourites like fish and chips, doughnuts, candyfloss and ice creams, and public toilets opposite the fairground.
+There’s plenty of parking in the nearby Seagate Car Park, lots of coffee shops and places to eat including seaside favourites like fish and chips, candyfloss and ice creams, and public toilets opposite the fairground.

 Discover SEA LIFE Hunstanton

 Next to the fairground on the South Promenade is the SEA LIFE sanctuary and aquarium.
-A really popular family attraction, this SEA LIFE centre is a bit different as it’s also home to Norfolk’s Seal Rescue Centre and Hospital.
+A really popular family attraction, the Hunstanton SEA LIFE centre is a bit different as it’s also home to Norfolk’s Seal Rescue Centre and Hospital.

 Based in Hunstanton because of the large population of Common Seals and Grey Seals along the nearby North Norfolk coast, the seal hospital cares for injured and vulnerable seals and seal pups until they can be released back into the wild.

-There is also the brilliant penguin beach, a chance to get up close to insects and creepy crawlies (not for me!) at Rainforest Ranger basecamp, walk the amazing ocean tunnel and make friends with a wide range of sea creatures.
+There is also the brilliant penguin beach, a chance to get up close to insects and creepy crawlies (not for me!) at Rainforest Ranger basecamp, and the underwater tunnel brings visitors face to face with an amazing collection of sea creatures.

-These boat trips provide a truly fascinating and fun way of discovering the local seal population and coastal areas with panoramic views.
+These coastal tours provide a truly fascinating and fun way of discovering the local seal population, marine life and coastal areas with panoramic views.
 You’ll also learn about local history and fascinating legends from around the Wash.

 RELATED POST: Seals in Norfolk – Where & How to See Them